 "These towers can become a symbol of what Toronto can be," the 83-year-old Gehry said at project's unveiling.
 "I am not building condominiums, I am building three sculptures for people to live in."

 Two weeks later, Oxford Properties Group, a Canadian developer with a $20 billion global real estate portfolio, announced a $3 billion makeover of the downtown convention center, just south of the Mirvish and Gehry project.
 It envisions a casino, two hotel towers and two office towers that would be among the tallest in the city.

-Adam Vaughan, a city councillor whose district would encompass both projects, said a lot more planning is needed.
+Adam Vaughan, a city councilor whose district would encompass both projects, said a lot more planning is needed.
 He had kinder words for the Mirvish proposal -- "it's a transformative and astonishing proposal" -- than for Oxford's project, which he called "all out of proportion."

-"It's time to have a really smart conversation about how we are building this neighbourhood because there is a hell of lot of density arriving not just with this project but with all the projects that have been approved," he said in an interview.
+"It's time to have a really smart conversation about how we are building this neighborhood because there is a hell of lot of density arriving not just with this project but with all the projects that have been approved," he said in an interview.

 AT THE KIT KAT

-Al Carbone, owner for the past three decades of the Kit Kat restaurant, doesn't think people like Vaughan are listening to him, as the councillor and other politicians are not heeding the growing concerns about the rapid pace of development.
+Al Carbone, owner for the past three decades of the Kit Kat restaurant, doesn't think people like Vaughan are listening to him, as the councilor and other politicians are not heeding the growing concerns about the rapid pace of development.